-Template Toolbox Expand the top level folders to see the

-different templates in the toolboxes.
+Template Toolbox Expand the top level folders to see the different templates in the toolboxes.

-Graphic Toolbox Contains the global ArchestrA graphics

-that can be used in the Galaxy.
-For information, see the Creating and Managing ArchestrA Graphic's User
+Graphic Toolbox Contains the global ArchestrA graphics that can be used in the Galaxy.
+For information, see the open:

-Guide.
+ArchestrA Graphic's User Guide.

-Application views Click the tabs at the bottom to open:

-- Model view the object

-relationship to the automation

-scheme layout.
-The objects are

-organized into Areas that typically

-represent the physical plant layout.

-- Deployment view the object relationship to the computers that comprise the deployed system that the objects run on.
+Model view - the object relationship to the automation scheme layout.
+The objects are organized into Areas that typically represent the physical plant layout.

-- Derivation view the derivation path from base template to the instances.
-This View allows a user to see all object instances that were based on a given template.
-All templates and instances appear in this view.
+- Deployment view the object relationship to the computers that comprise the deployed system that the objects run on. - Derivation view the derivation path from base template to the instances.
+This view allows a user to see all object instances that were based on a given template.
+All templates and instances appear in this view. - IO Devices view the object relationship to scan groups and DI objects.
+This view lets you assign objects that were configured for I/O automatic assignment in the Object Editor to scan groups, and assign scan groups to Device Integration (DI) objects.
+The IDE then builds the I/O references for each object. - IO Device Mapping view shows the relationships of objects and attributes to scan groups and DI objects.
+This view lets you see, validate, and edit the I/O references of object attributes that have been automatically configured. - Operations view shows the results of validating the configuration of objects.